Mukhyamantri Chandru

 Honnasandra Narasimhaiah Chandrashekar (born 28 August 1953), known popularly as Mukhyamantri Chandru, is an Indian actor and politician.
 As an actor, he is known for his work in Kannada theatre and cinema.
 The sobriquet Mukhyamantri (Chief Minister) stuck to his name after the play of the same name that sees him portray the title role became widely popular.
 Having portrayed mostly comic and negative roles throughout his career, Chandru is a character actor, and has acted in over 500 films since making his debut in 1983.

 Chandru joined the Janata Party in 1985 and won the year's assembly elections from Gauribidanur.
 Switching to Bharatiya Janata Party (BJP), he became a member of the legislative council in 1998 and 2004.
 He served as the chairperson of the Kannada Development Authority till 2013 before quitting the party to join the Indian National Congress (INC) in 2014.
 Eight years later, he joined the Aam Aadmi Party.
+In 2026, he was appointed president of the Karnataka State Federation of Suppressed Backward Castes.

 Personal life

 Chandru was born on 28 August 1953 into a family of farmers of Narasimhaiah and Thimmamma in Honnasandra, a village in the taluk of Nelamangala of Bangalore Rural district, in the Indian State of Mysore (now called Karnataka).
 He completed schooling at Siddaganga Matha in Tumkur He is a follower of Jainism before obtaining his bachelor's degree in science from Government Arts and Science College in Bangalore in 1974.
 There he was drawn to theatre after being a regular viewer of plays at the Ravindra Kalakshetra.
 He subsequently worked as a clerk in Bangalore University and also acting in plays at the same time.

-Chandru married actress Padma in June 1983.
-They appeared as a couple in the Oohh Lalaa and the latter played Chief Minister in the 2000s soap opera Maneyondu Mooru Bagilu.
+Chandru married actress Padma on 25 June 1983.
+They appeared as a couple in the Ooh La La (2003), and the latter played Chief Minister in the 2000s soap opera Maneyondu Mooru Bagilu.
 They have two sons together, Bharath and Sharath.
 Recognizing his contribution to Kannada theatre and activism in promoting and safeguarding Kannada-language, Chandru was awarded an honorary doctorate by the Gulbarga University.